-The following documentation must be received 3-5 business days before any permits will be issued.
+The following documentation must be received at least 5 business days before any permits will be issued.
+Please allow at least 10 business days for permits to be processed.
 Please note for an optimal online experience, we recommend you complete these forms on a desktop in the latest version of Google Chrome or Mozilla FireFox for PCs or Macs.

 This form provides basic information about the production and the production company; a brief outline of all planned activities; the initial shooting schedule; and approximate number of cast and crew members.
 You can choose to complete this form online and submit, or print, complete and email to firstname.lastname@example.org